 An absent student is responsible for all classwork and homework that was covered during his absence.
-It is the student's responsibility to obtain such work by contacting a classmate, by checking the Google Classroom, and/or contacting the teacher/rebbe for missed work.
+It is the student's responsibility to obtain such work by contacting a classmate, examining the Google Classroom, and/or contacting the teacher/rebbe for missed work.
 Ideally, a student should contact his teachers as soon as he knows he will be absent.

-A student who is ill and under an excused absence on the day a take-home exam or long-term project or assignment is due should submit his work to the teacher via Google Classroom or otherwise.
-If an illness or a family emergency precludes his completion of the assignment by the due date, it is the student's responsibility to contact the teacher by phone or email to request an extension.
+A student who is ill and under an excused absence on the day an assignment is due should submit his work to the teacher via Google Classroom or email.
+If an illness or a family emergency precludes his completion of the assignment by the due date, it is the student's responsibility to contact the teacher by email to request an extension.
 The teacher may also require a note from a parent confirming the reason that he could not complete the assignment on time.
-Please see the teacher's syllabi for directions on how late work is penalized.
-"Personal days" (discretionary student absences without true cause) may be taken only by pre-approval of the student's rebbe, the Rosh Mesivta, and by the Secular Studies Principal, and may not be taken on days of due assignments, tests, or on the day preceding or following Mesivta vacation breaks.
+Please see the individual teacher's syllabus for directions on how late work is penalized.